SpecDD Language Specification

 ./fixtures/*

-Generated fixtures for invoice service tests.
+Generated fixtures for itinerary tests.

 Can read